Convert JPG to AVIF Online

 All processing stays in your browser.
 Nothing is uploaded.

-Why use AVIF instead of WebP or JPEG?
+Why choose AVIF over WebP or JPEG?

-Better than WebP for most images
+Better compression than WebP

 Frequently asked questions